- About LogicMonitor

 However, if you prefer to leave devices assigned to their current Collectors and instead manually enable the devices on a case-by-case basis for participation in auto balancing (as discussed in the Assigning Devices to Auto-Balanced Collector Groups section of this support article), check this option (not recommended).
 Conversely, if you leave this option unchecked, but have a scenario in which a device must be monitored by a specific Collector (or in which it is not ideal for the device to move among Collectors), you can manually remove it from auto balancing—in the same way you would manually add it.

 - Click Save.

 The instance count threshold for a Collector in an Auto-Balanced Collector Group (ABCG) is auto-calculated using the ABCG’s assigned threshold value and the RAM on the Collector machine.
-By default, this threshold is set to 10,000 instances, which represents the instance count threshold for a Collector that uses 2 GB of RAM (i.e. a medium-sized Collector).
-Larger or smaller Collectors in the ABCG will have their thresholds auto-adjusted based on the value entered into the Rebalance Threshold – Instance Count field.
+By default, this threshold is set to 10,000 instances, which represents the instance count threshold for a medium-sized Collector that uses 2 GB of RAM.
+(See the calculation below.)

 Assigning Devices to Auto-Balanced Collector Groups

 Devices are assigned to Collectors from their configuration settings.